themgineer/Ultrix-Audio-Shuffling-Generator/README.md

 The CSV input will take a source name and an Ultrix input in the format `name.slotnumber.in[input number]`.
 For example: `Ultrix.slot1.in[1]`.
 The script will then create an output file that closely matches the layout of an Ultrix database.

-Notice that the CSV input does NOT include the Ultrix sdi or audio level information in the list (`.sdi.ch1` or `.audio.ch1`).
+Notice that the CSV input does NOT include the Ultrix channel information in the list (`.sdi.ch1` or `.audio.ch1`).
 This is done to maintain consistency and simplicity.
 The script only needs to know what input on what slot to use.

 If your CSV input file includes a header, it will not be treated as a header.
 It will be processed the same as any other line.